The halide ions as reducing agents

 oxidation reaction: 2Br-(aq) Br2(l) + 2e

-Equation for the reaction of sodium iodide with concentrated sulfuric acid.
-However as before the HI(g) which is produced in this reaction can be oxidised by the concentrated sulfuric acid to produce iodine and the smelly gas sulfur dioxide.
+However as before the hydrogen iodide (HI(g)) which is produced in this reaction can be oxidised by the concentrated sulfuric acid to produce iodine and the smelly gas sulfur dioxide.
 The equation below gives the oxidation numbers to help you visualise what has been reduced and what has been oxidised.
-You should note that there are 2 moles of HI on the reactants side of the equation and that the oxidation number of the sulfur has been reduced by 2.
-Equation for the oxidation of hydrogen iodide by concentrated sulfuric acid.
+You should note that there are 2 moles of hydrogen iodide (HI) on the reactants side of the equation and that the oxidation number of the sulfur has been reduced by 2.

 The above equation was as far as we went with bromide ions, however the iodide ions are able to further reduce the sulfuric acid to form solid sulfur; as shown in the equation below.
 Here the oxidation number of the sulfur atom in sulfuric acid has gone from +6 to 0, in the solid elemental sulfur.
 The 6 electrons needed for this reduction are all provided by the hydrogen iodide.
-This time there are 6 moles of HI on the reactants side of the equation and that the oxidation number of the sulfur has been reduced by 6, these six moles of hydrogen iodide provide the 6 electrons needed: Equation to show the reduction of concentrated sulfuric acid by hydrogen iodide.
+This time there are 6 moles of HI on the reactants side of the equation and the oxidation number of the sulfur has been reduced by 6; these six moles of hydrogen iodide provide the 6 electrons needed:

 However this is not the end of the story!
 The hydrogen iodide is able to reduce the sulfuric acid to form hydrogen sulfide gas.
 Here the oxidation number of the sulfur has gone from +6 to -2 in the hydrogen sulfide gas.
 An equation for this redox reaction is shown below: